 3.

 Susie Linfield, among others, has argued that photographs have been essential to moral progress and to the history of human rights in the twentieth century.
 Photographs bring us “close to those experiences of suffering in ways that no other form of art or journalism can,” and “they illuminate the unbridgeable chasm that separates ordinary life from extraordinary experiences of political trauma.”
 If there is some validity to her assertion, how might we situate the photographs of the Armenian genocide?
 There are dozens of images of the Armenian event in motion: deportations, refugees in camps, lynchings, corpses and remains in the aftermath of mass killing.
-In selecting several images for this essay, I’m interested in how the images situate us in the texture of the event, allow us a particular kind of knowledge about the process of genocide.
+In selecting several images for this essay, I’m interested in how the images situate us in the texture of the event, how they allow us a particular kind of knowledge about the process of genocide.

 While each photograph has a context, photographs taken by amateur photographers who were bystanders make issues of authorship often unknowable.
 Thus, situating the photographs in place and time becomes crucial to understanding more about each photo’s provenance, and of course its meaning, in the larger history of the event.
-One of the Armenian genocide’s most reproduced images in recent decades is a photograph of men being marched out of Kharpert (Turkish Harpoot), today Elizag.
-[Fig. 4.1] The provenance is the diary of the Danish missionary nurse Maria Jacobsen who was stationed in Kharpert from 1907 until 1919.
-Having lived through the entire period of killings and forced marches as a foreign missionary worker from a neutral wartime country, Jacobsen witnessed the events as a bystander who had a stake in helping save Armenians.
+One of the Armenian genocide’s most reproduced images in recent decades is a photograph of men being marched out of Kharpert (Turkish Harpoot), today Elizag (Figure 4.1).
+The provenance is the diary of the Danish missionary nurse Maria Jacobsen who was stationed in Kharpert from 1907 until 1919.
+Having lived through the entire period of killings and forced marches as a foreign missionary worker from a neutral wartime country, Jacobsen witnessed the events as a bystander who had a stake in helping to save Armenians.
 Her own photograph bears her handwritten caption in Danish “Armenenske Maend fores ud af Byen for at draebes 1915” (Armenian men being led out of the city to be killed, 1915).
 According to Matthias Bjornlund the earliest publication of the photograph appears to have been in a 1920 pamphlet by Amalia Lange A Page from Armenia’s History: K.M.A (Women Missionary Workers) 1910–1920.
 The photograph later appeared in Maria Jacobsen’s Diaries, 1907–1919 Harpoot, which was published in 1979 and reissued in 2001.
 In the last decades of the twentieth century the photograph has become almost iconic in its presence and use.

 Fig. 4.1 Here

-It is clear from the photograph’s perspective that it was taken from an elevated place, most likely from a window of the US Consulate in Mezre, the connecting twin city of Kharpert (though the mailing address was listed as Kharpert, hence the caption).
-While the photographer remains unknown, Abraham Krikorian and Eugene Taylor among others have conjectured that the photo may have been taken by the U.S. Consul Leslie A. Davis, his wife, the German pastor Ehmann, or even by Maria Jacobsen.
+It is clear from the photograph’s perspective that it was taken from an elevated place, most likely from a window of theU.S.
+Consulate in Mezre, the connecting twin city of Kharpert (though the mailing address was listed as Kharpert, hence the caption).
+While the photographer remains unknown, Abraham Krikorian and Eugene Taylor among others have conjectured that the photo may have been taken by the US Consul Leslie A. Davis, his wife, the German pastor Ehmann, or even by Maria Jacobsen.